Minami-Ōdaka Station

 Minami-Ōdaka Station (南大高駅, Minami-Ōdaka-eki) is a railway station in Midori-ku, Nagoya, Japan, operated by Central Japan Railway Company (JR Tōkai).

-Lines

 Minami-Ōdaka Station is served by the Tōkaidō Main Line, and is located 351.8 kilometers from the starting point of the line at Tokyo Station.

 Station layout

 The station has one elevated side platform and one elevated island platform.
 The station building is built above the platforms.
 The station building has automated ticket machines, TOICA automated turnstiles and a staffed ticket office.